-Notification of Aerial and Ground Herbicide Application for the Management of Invasive Phragmites within the Long Point Region
+Notification of Herbicide Application for the Management of Invasive Phragmites within the Long Point Region

 Environment and Climate Change Canada - Canadian Wildlife Service and the Nature Conservancy of Canada will conduct annual management of Phragmites in the Long Point Region.
-Plants in selected areas will be treated with an herbicide (RoundUp Custom) to manage the growth and limit the spread of Phragmites.
+Plants in selected areas will be treated with an herbicide (RoundUp Custom or Habitat Aqua) to manage the growth and limit the spread of Phragmites.

-Herbicide application will be completed in compliance with all regulations, and in appropriate weather conditions, in remote areas of Long Point beginning on August 15, 2022 and will be completed prior to October 31, 2022.
+Herbicide application will be completed in compliance with all regulations, and in appropriate weather conditions, beginning on August 1st, 2023 and will be completed prior to October 31st, 2023.